 There is an overwhelming scientific consensus that Earth's climate system is warming.

-The Intergovernmental Panel on Climate Change (IPCC) is the leading international body for assessing the most recent scientific research on climate change.
-The IPCC is acknowledged bv governments around the world as the most reliable source of advice on climate Fifth change.
-In its Assessment Report, the
+The Intergovernmental Panel on Climate Change (IPCC) is the leading international body for assessing the most recent scientific research climate change.
+The IPCC is acknowledged by governments around the world as the most reliable source of advice on climate Fifth change.
+In its Assessment Report, the responsible for the change.
+In recognition of this growing need for action, the development of global policy, significant commitment and investment within Canada and around the world. continues to advance.

-IPCC concluded that there is an overwhelming scientific consensus that earth's climate system is warming and that human activities are mainly responsible for the change.
-In recognition of this growing need for action, the development of global policy, significant commitment and investment within Canada and around the world, continues to advance.
+IPCC concluded that there is an overwhelming scientific consensus that earth's climate system is warming and that human activities are mainly